lili0415/DuMoGa/README.md

 * `nltk==3.4.5`

 ## Explore our dataset
 We release a subset dataset (1000 samples containing).
-Please feel free to explore it.
+Please feel free to explore it, and the whole dataset will be released once our paper is accepted.

 Steps to explore the dataset: